wcassels/yclip/README.md

 ## Fuzzing

-I've implemented a simple fuzzer that you can run using `cargo +nightly fuzz run local` (this requires a nightly release of Cargo).
+I've implemented a fuzzer that simulates a client and a server communicating via an in-memory channel.
+To test it out, run `cargo +nightly fuzz run --release local` (this requires a nightly release of Cargo).